tilrnt/tilrnt.github.io/_posts/2023-03-16-aws-cloudfront-forward-ip.md

 To provide some context, recent changes to Cloudfront encourages the use of policies to edit the behaviour of the cache key, requests and response headers.

 As per their [Cloudfront Policy blog post], Cache policies are generally used for caching assets.
 Origin request policies should be used instead to modify the request headers since it is invoked during a cache miss or revalidation.
-In my use case, I don't want the user's IP to be cached but instead forwarded it to the origin so a origin request policy is more aappropriate.
+In my use case, I don't want the user's IP to be cached but instead forwarded it to the origin so a origin request policy is more appropriate.

 Since the cloudfront distribution was built using terraform, I was able to create a custom origin request policy and attach it to the distribution.